douaemaarouf/personal-portfolio/design-plan/design-journey-final.md

       - Hamburger Menu: On narrow screens, a hamburger icon will replace the nav menu in the top right corner to open a full-screen menu.
       - Close Menu: You can click on the “×” icon or outside the menu to close it.

+    Global styling
+       - Hover Animations: Elements like case studies, gallery items, professional links, and writing items include hover effects with smooth scaling and shadow transitions.
+       - Modal/Overlay Transitions: Modals and menu overlays use smooth fade-in and slide transitions for accessible and responsive interactivity.

+    index.html
+         - Typewriter Effect: The homepage headline includes a typewriter animation that types “Hey hey, I'm Douae! 👋” with a looping effect.

     2. portfolio.html:
        - Case Study Modals: If you click on any case study thumbnail in the “Marketing & Product Design Case Studies” section, a modal will open up with additional content and images.
        - Close Modal: You can click on the “×” icon or outside the modal area to close it.